elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 And user is on the Rule Management page
 When user opens the Rule Updates table
-Then Y rules available for upgrade should be displayed in the table And for Z of the rules with upgrades there are upgrade conflicts Then for those Z rules the Upgrade Rule button should be disabled And the user should not be able to upgrade them directly from the table And there should be a message/tooltip indicating why the rule cannot be updated directly
+Then Y rules available for upgrade should be displayed in the table And for Z (where Z < Y) of the rules with upgrades there are upgrade conflicts Then for those Z rules the Upgrade Rule button should be disabled And the user should not be able to upgrade them directly from the table And there should be a message/tooltip indicating why the rule cannot be updated directly